Kentucky AG says he did not recommend charges against two Breonna Taylor officers | Law-Order

 Kentucky AG says he did not recommend charges against two Breonna Taylor officers

 Kentucky's attorney general, who presented evidence to a grand jury in the police shooting death of Breonna Taylor, did not recommend any charges against the two police officers who shot her, saying the grand jury needed to make that decision on its own.
-The revelation, in a Louisville television interview, pre-empted one of the main points of interest that was set to be unveiled on Wednesday when a recording of the 20-plus hours of proceedings was due to be made public.
+The revelation, in a Louisville television interview, came just before the public release of a recording of the 20-plus hours of proceedings that was set for Wednesday.

-However, a judge agreed to delay the release of the recording, giving the state until midday Friday to redact witnesses' names, the attorney general's office said on Wednesday afternoon.
-Under public pressure to show the evidence he presented in a case that has captured national attention and prompted protests, Attorney General Daniel Cameron told WDRB television in an interview on Tuesday that he recommended only one charge against the three officers who opened fired.
-The grand jury took his guidance and indicted one officer for endangerment last week.
+However, a judge agreed on Wednesday to delay the recording's release, giving the state until midday Friday to redact witnesses' names, the attorney general's office said.
+Under public pressure to show the evidence he presented in a case that has captured national attention and prompted protests, Attorney General Daniel Cameron told WDRB television on Tuesday that he recommended only one charge against the three officers who opened fired.
+The grand jury took his guidance and indicted one officer for endangerment of Taylor's neighbors last week.

 "They (the grand jury) are an independent body.
 If they wanted to make an assessment about different charges, they could have done that.
 But our recommendation was that (Jonathan) Mattingly and (Myles) Cosgrove were justified in their acts and their conduct," Cameron said.
 The case of Breonna Taylor, a 26-year-old Black woman, has revived street protests across the United States against racism and police brutality, further polarizing the country as some voters are already casting early ballots in the Nov.
 3 presidential election.